cosmosone/cosmos-prd-generator/README.md

 ### Phase Extraction

-The tool analyzes your project description to identify implementation phases.
+The tool analyses your project description to identify implementation phases.
 For best results, format phases in your description using:
 ```
 ## Implementation Phases